Pachnada

 The Sindh is a river of Madhya Pradesh state in central India.
-The Sindh originates on the Malwa Plateau in Vidisha District, and flows northwest through Madhya Pradesh to join the Yamuna River in Auraiya district Uttar Pradesh state, just after the Chambal River confluence wth Yamuna river.
+The Sindh originates on the Malwa Plateau in Vidisha District, and flows northwest through Madhya Pradesh to join the Yamuna River in Etawah district Uttar Pradesh state, just after the Chambal River confluence with the Yamuna River.
 The Pahuj River and Kwari River are its tributaries.
 Yamuna, the biggest tributary of Ganga, later joins its parent river at Allahabad.

 The confluence of Yamuna and Chambal up to the confluence of Sindh and Yamuna locally known as Pachnada, presents an extensive view of Sylvan beauty during the rainy season and also in the winters, but it turns into an arid expanse during the summers.
-One can see dolphins.
+One can see dolphins during this time.